ImDuong/vola-auto/README.md

 # Prerequisite
 - Python3
 - Volatility 3 (Vola-auto tested with Volatility 3 Framework 2.5.2 to 2.7.0)
+    - Our tool relies on Volatility 3, a memory forensics framework, for analyzing memory dumps.
+Users need to obtain Volatility 3 separately and comply with its licensing terms.
+    - **License**: Volatility 3 is licensed under the Volatility Software License Version 1.0.
+Please review the [Volatility Software License Version 1.0](https://www.volatilityfoundation.org/license/vsl-v1.0) for details on your obligations when obtaining and using Volatility 3.

 # Getting started
 ## Environment